gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 The first command creates a **PSCredential** object and stores the specified Windows user name and password in the **$pscreds** variable.
 When you run this command, you are prompted for the password for the user name that you specified.

 The second command acquires an access token that is combined with the application so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the registered app in Azure AD.
+The user name of scanner@contoso.com sets the user context to download labels and label policies from your labeling center, such as the Office 365 Security & Compliance Center.

 ## PARAMETERS